-- The Company guarantees the Covered Bonds issued by the Issuer.
-Unless the Issuer loses it's minimum required rating, being A- (long term) by S&P and A (long term) and F1 (short term) by Fitch, there will be no cash flows (also not under the total return swap ("TRS")) and the Company will not have the right to any of the proceeds. - The issuer will swap the fixed rate liabilities, if any, to floating rate liabilities through an interest rate swap (IRS), on behalf of the Company. - The Company will swap fixed interest rate coupon payments (if any) on the portfolio assets to floating rate payments through a total return swap ("TRS") with the Issuer.
+• The Company guarantees the Covered Bonds issued by the Issuer.
+Unless the Issuer loses it's minimum required rating there will be no cash flows (also not under the total return swap ("TRS")) and the Company will not have the right to any of the proceeds.

+• The issuer will swap the fixed rate liabilities, if any, to floating rate liabilities through an interest rate swap (IRS), on behalf of the Company.

+• The Company will swap fixed interest rate coupon payments, if any, on the portfolio assets to floating rate payments through a TRS with the Issuer.
 This TRS is an interest rate swap (not transferring any credit risk, etc.).
 It swaps the cash flows of the fixed coupons (minus a margin) for floating.
 Through the waterfall, all amounts remaining in the Company will flow back periodically to the Issuer.
-As a consequence, the overall interest rate position of the Issuer remains unchanged. - The Guarantee Support Agreement provides that the transfer of the eligible receivables will be effected through a silent assignment (stille cessie) by the Issuer to the Company.
-This means that legal ownership of the eligible receivables will be transferred to the Company by registration of a duly executed deed of assignment with the Dutch Tax Authority (Belastingdienst), without notifying the debtors of such transfer. - The Company has granted a first ranking right of pledge over receivables and related beneficiary rights to Stichting Trustee ING Covered Bond Company ("the Trustee").
+As a consequence, the overall interest rate position of the Issuer remains unchanged.

+• The Guarantee Support Agreement provides that the transfer of the eligible receivables will be effected through a silent assignment (stille cessie) by the Issuer to the Company.
+This means that legal ownership of the eligible receivables will be transferred to the Company by registration of a duly executed deed of assignment with the Dutch Tax Authority (Belastingdienst), without notifying the debtors of such transfer.

+• The Company has granted a first ranking right of pledge over receivables and related beneficiary rights to Stichting Trustee ING SB2 Covered Bond Company.
 The latter acts as Agent and Trustee for the Covered Bonds issued by the Issuer in view of the Programme.